g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 The pull-to-refresh feature is utilized by mobile and web applications.
 When it comes to updating a page or view, users are allowed to do it by dragging it downwards from the top of the page or content area which then resembles an actual physical effort of pulling something down thus making it intuitive and user-friendly.
 The application segment identifies this movement and then initiates data refresh; meaning the content displayed is updated with current information available.

-React is a widely used JavaScript library that is used in creating user interfaces mainly for single-page applications that keep updating their data dynamically.
-The use of React allows programmers make reusable components and facilitate the management of an application state as well as ensure rapid rendering for changes made in that application.

-The utility-first CSS framework is known as Tailwind CSS which facilitates the speedy and effective design of custom user interfaces by developers.
-Instead of composing custom CSS, developers utilize predefined utility classes to style elements directly in the markup.

-By mixing React with Tailwind CSS, a pull-to-refresh element of high interactivity and attractiveness could be created to improve user experience while ensuring that users are focused on the app.
+By mixing [React](https://react.dev/) with [Tailwind CSS](https://tailwindcss.com/), a pull-to-refresh element of high interactivity and attractiveness could be created to improve user experience while ensuring that users are focused on the app.

 ## Project Setup
 To have a React app, we need to begin by following a few steps that will enable us to have an environment that supports clean coding practices and is effective too.
-In this case, the initial stage would be employing `create-react-app` which is a product developed by Facebook for all this process.
+In this case, the initial stage would be employing `create-react-app` which is a product developed by [Facebook](https://www.facebook.com/) for this process.
 The default settings & essential build configurations that come with this tool make sure that configuring your project becomes easier while saving you much more time as well as the effort involved in such endeavors.

 First, open the terminal and run the command